 Romans 10:13 For whosoever shall call upon the name of the Lord shall be saved.

 4. God will test your Faith.
 It will seem to you that He is ignoring you.
-He will seem to pay no heed to your petition.
-However, those who have faith will keep asking, until God replies.
+He will appear to pay no heed to your petition.
+However, those who have faith will keep asking until God replies.
 That is what Paul did about his infirmity.

 2 Corinthians 12:8 For this thing I besought the Lord thrice, that it might depart from me.

 2 Corinthians 12:9 And he said unto me, My grace is sufficient for thee: for my strength is made perfect in weakness.
 Most gladly therefore will I rather glory in my infirmities, that the power of Christ may rest upon me.

 5. The Canaanite woman admitted submitting herself to Christ as a puppy to its Master.
 Dogs have two distinct qualities about them that most owners like.
 They are loyal to and dependent on their Master.
 Are we loyal to God and dependent on Him?
 Puppies follow their Master everywhere, as sheep follow their shepherd.